Predicting the timing of peak oil: Early 2020s

+An October 2021 article by Fortune journalist Sophie Mellor predicts that 2025 will mark peak oil demand, though mentioned that the International Energy Agency stressed trillions of dollars in renewable energy investment.

 No peak oil

 The view that oil extraction will never enter a depletion phase is often referred to as "cornucopian" in ecology and sustainability literature.

 Abdullah S. Jum'ah, President, Director and CEO of Saudi Aramco states that the world has adequate reserves of conventional and nonconventional oil sources that will last for more than a century.

-As recently as 2008 he pronounced "We have grossly underestimated mankind’s ability to find new reserves of petroleum, as well as our capacity to raise recovery rates and tap fields once thought inaccessible or impossible to produce.”
-Jum’ah believes that in-place conventional and non-conventional liquid resources may ultimately total between 13 trillion and 16 Toilbbl and that only a small fraction (1.1 trillion) has been extracted to date.
+As recently as 2008 he pronounced "We have grossly underestimated mankind's ability to find new reserves of petroleum, as well as our capacity to raise recovery rates and tap fields once thought inaccessible or impossible to produce."
+Jum'ah believes that in-place conventional and non-conventional liquid resources may ultimately total between 13 trillion and 16 Toilbbl and that only a small fraction (1.1 trillion) has been extracted to date.

-Economist Michael Lynch says that the Hubbert Peak theory is flawed and that there is no imminent peak in oil production.
+Economist Michael Lynch says that the Hubbert peak theory is flawed and that there is no imminent peak in oil production.
 He argued in 2004 that production is determined by demand as well as geology, and that fluctuations in oil supply are due to political and economic effects as well as the physical processes of exploration, discovery and production.
 This idea is echoed by Jad Mouawad, who explains that as oil prices rise, new extraction technologies become viable, thus expanding the total recoverable oil reserves.
 This, according to Mouwad, is one explanation of the changes in peak production estimates.

 Leonardo Maugeri, the former group senior vice president, Corporate Strategies of Eni S.p.A., dismissed the peak oil thesis in a 2004 policy position piece in Science as "the current model of oil doomsters," and based on several flawed assumptions.
 He characterized the peak oil theory as part of a series of "recurring oil panics" that have "driven Western political circles toward oil imperialism and attempts to assert direct or indirect control over oil-producing regions".
 Maugeri claimed the geological structure of the earth has not been explored thoroughly enough to conclude that the declining trend in discoveries, which began in the 1960s, will continue.
 He also stated that complete global oil production, discovery trends, and geological data are not available globally.

 Economist and oil analyst Daniel Yergin criticizes Hubbert peak oil theory for ignoring the effects of both economics and improved technology.
-Yergin believes that world oil production will continue to rise until “perhaps sometime around mid-century” and then “plateau” or enter a gradual decline.
+Yergin believes that world oil production will continue to rise until "perhaps sometime around mid-century" and then "plateau" or enter a gradual decline.
 He considers it possible that declining oil production, when it comes, will be caused less by resource scarcity than by lower demand brought about by improved efficiency.